OW-VISCapTor: Abstractors for Open-World Video Instance Segmentation and Captioning: Experiments

 \section{Experiments}

-We evaluate our proposed approach on the diverse tasks of open-world video instance segmentation (OW-VIS), dense video object captioning (Dense VOC), and closed-world video instance segmentation (VIS).
-Note that there is no dedicated dataset for the task of open-world video instance segmentation and captioning.
-Hence we use the three aforementioned tasks and evaluate the three different aspects of our approach: open-world capability, video object captioning, and video instance segmentation.
-In the following subsections, we first discuss the datasets and evaluation metrics used in our evaluation in Sec.~\ref{sec:exp:data_met}.
-We then compare our performances to baselines in Sec.~\ref{sec:exp:main_res}.
-We demonstrate how each of our contributions results in better performance through an ablation study in Sec.~\ref{sec:exp:abl}.
-Finally we show some qualitative results in Sec.~\ref{sec:exp:qual}.
+We evaluate OW-VISCapTor on the diverse tasks of open-world video instance segmentation (OW-VIS) and dense video object captioning (Dense VOC).
+Note that there is no dedicated dataset for our proposed task of open-world video instance segmentation \emph{and} captioning (OW-VISCap).
+Hence we use the two aforementioned tasks and evaluate the three different aspects of our approach: open-world capability, video instance segmentation and video object captioning.
+In the following subsections, we first discuss the datasets and evaluation metrics used in our evaluation (Sec.~\ref{sec:exp:data_met}).
+We then compare our performance to a baseline that jointly addresses OW-VIS and Dense VOC, and also to specialized methods that address these two tasks individually (Sec.~\ref{sec:exp:main_res}).
+We demonstrate how our contributions result in better performance through an ablation study (Sec.~\ref{sec:exp:abl}).
+Finally, we show qualitative results (Sec.~\ref{sec:exp:qual}).
+In Appendix~\ref{sec:append:quant}, we also show results on closed-world VIS.